redhousestudio/redhousestudio.github.io/termsmix.md

 - If there are any vocals singing words please add pdf/text/doc files with all lyrics.
 - If there are any pictures of the recording situation (placement of microphones) please add those.
 - Make a text file with the BPM (if played to a click) and other things I need to know.

 <p>&nbsp;</p>

+#### <strong>Session Timeline</strong>
+We will be in touch about all the details using email or Skype or whatever you prefer.

+I can help with the production of the tracks if I feel I can contribute something essestial.
+I will make suggestions and you decide if we'll make them audible.
+I have have many toys in my studio and sometimes they can help to make the sound/expression better/stronger.
+I can re-amp your synths, use analog filters and distortion, add bass, guitar, synths or rhythm programming.
+If you have specific sonic dreams; let me know.

+I will usually put the mixes in Soundcloud (privately) so you and the people around you can hear the progress and comment on it.

+I will mix and tweak till everybody is happy.
+It is my absolute joy to help you getting the best results from your recordings and I don't mind to keep tweaking to make sure all details are taken care of.
+If feedback rounds take much more time than normal I will notify you and we'll think of a solution that works for both sides.

+<p>&nbsp;</p>